katsa9/MyReads/README.md

 1. Currently reading
 1. Read

 The application allows you to search for books and then assign them to one of the above bookshelves.
-You can also move books fromone shelf to another or remove them from the shelf entirely.
+You can also move books from one shelf to another or remove them from the shelf entirely.

 The front-end makes use of the Udacity Books API which has limited search terms.
 To see a list of accepted search terms, please see [SEARCH_TERMS.md](SEARCH_TERMS.md)